-Guidance on special arrangements for the tests is given in the 2003 Guidance on administering the years 7 and 8 tests booklet, sent to schools in autumn 2002.
-The section 'Special arrangements for the tests' (pages 29-44) gives details about the use of readers, communicators, signers, amanuenses, transcripts, school-based adaptations to the tests, and other special arrangements such as allowing additional time for the modified large print or braille papers.
+Guidance on special arrangements for the tests is given in the 2004 Guidance on administering the years 7 and 8 tests booklet, sent to schools in autumn 2003.
+The section 'Special arrangements' (pages 28-46) gives details about the use of readers, communicators, signers, amanuenses, transcripts, school-based adaptations to the tests, and other special arrangements such as allowing additional time for the modified large print or braille papers.
 It also provides guidance on the administration of the mental mathematics test with pupils for whom English is an additional language.